Sure, there's accounting software. But sometimes, you need a human being to help you.

 Thanks to the amount of accounting software and resources that are either free or affordable, it’s never been easier for entrepreneurs to handle most of their accounting needs.

 One of the first places to begin your search is by browsing through the CPAs and public accountants.
-Thankfully, you can find a directory of every state society in the link above.
+Thankfully, you can find a directory of every state society on its site.
 If your startup is overseas, the directory has also a list of international tax and accounting associations.

 Another way to stay local is by attending an event hosted by your local Chamber of Commerce.
 Not sure where your local Chamber of Commerce is located?
-Just use the search directory in the link above by selecting the state you live in.
+Just use the search directory in the link to the right by selecting the state you live in.
 After finding the location closest to you, check out the website to see which networking events are coming up.

 According to SBA.gov, “Small Business Development Centers (SBDCs) provide assistance to small businesses and aspiring entrepreneurs throughout the United States and its territories.”
 You can use your local SBDC to either ask for assistance with your accounting needs by attending training sessions or ask assistance at one of their events.